s7manth/tp/docs/DeveloperGuide.md

   * Cons: We must ensure that the implementation of each individual command are correct.

 We decided to go with alternative 1 as the memory usage expected of TAilor is not high, since users are not expected to enter many content committing comments.
-The expected memory usage is not high as well, as the PersonList and TaskList are generally not space intensive.
+The expected memory usage is not high as well, as the PersonList, TaskList and ModuleList are generally not space intensive.

 Another drawback for alternative 2 was undoing a command by doing its reverse implementation might not return it to the same state.
 For example, after `delete 1`, we might save the person just deleted, and set `add "person"` as the `undo`